RanadeepPolavarapu/django-lockdown/README.md

 	pip3 install https://github.com/RanadeepPolavarapu/django-lockdown/zipball/master --upgrade

-or you can download source.
+or you can download source and install locally still using `pip3`.

 To use `django-lockdown` in your Django project:

-    1. Add `'lockdown'` to your `INSTALLED_APPS` setting.
+1. Add 'lockdown' to your INSTALLED_APPS setting.

-    2. To enable admin preview of locked-down sites or views with passwords, set the `LOCKDOWN_PASSWORDS`_ setting to a tuple of one or more plain-text passwords.
+2. To enable admin preview of locked-down sites or views with passwords, set the LOCKDOWN_PASSWORDS setting to a tuple of one or more plain-text passwords.

 3. Protect the entire site by using middleware, or protect individual views by applying a decorator to them.

 For more advanced customization of admin preview authorization, see the `LOCKDOWN_FORM`_ setting.